apirrone/reachy_mini_discord_bot/README.md

 A thread is created and the bot replies using RAG + OpenAI.

 ## Notes
-- The bot only replies in threads it creates or when @mentioned in a channel.
+- The bot only replies when it is @mentioned (including inside threads it created).
 - Large answers are split to respect Discord's 2000-char limit.
 - Attachments with text content (e.g., `.txt`, `.log`, `.md`) are read and added to context when small enough.